How to Calculate Trip Cost for Travel Insurance

 Dave is planning a trip to Bermuda.
 His prepaid expenses are:

-What Types of Trip Expenses Should You Include in Your Insurable Trip Cost?
+What Types of Trip Expenses Should I Include in My Insurable Trip Cost?

 Trip expenses can consist of prepaid, nonrefundable expenses for travel arrangements, which are transportation, accommodations and other specified services arranged for your trip.
-Examples can include airfare, the cost of a cruise, hotel cost, entertainment and excursions, rental of a house or condo, and other similar items.
+Examples of insurable trip expenses can include:

-Just as you wouldn’t insure refundable expenses as part of your trip cost, you would not insure free items.
+Just as you wouldn’t insure refundable expenses, you also would not insure free items.
 If you receive part of your trip for free (maybe an excursion was thrown in for free as part of your hotel booking), then don’t include it as part of your insurable trip cost.

 Why not?
 If you must cancel, delay, or interrupt your trip and miss the excursion, you would not lose any money, so that item does not need to be included as part of your insurable trip cost.